metalheadshubham/SUTRA/README.md

 def post_synthesis(text): ...
 ```

-built-in logger plugin saves every run to `~/.sutra/logs/YYYY-MM-DD.jsonl` automatically.
+built-in logger saves every run to `~/.sutra/logs/YYYY-MM-DD.jsonl` automatically.

 ---

 ## roadmap

-- difficulty router — auto-detect when to use council vs quick (currently manual)
+- difficulty router — auto-detect when to use council vs quick
-- MCP server — expose council pipeline as an MCP tool so Claude/Cursor can call it
+- MCP server — expose council as an MCP tool so Claude/Cursor can call it
-- math + reasoning benchmarks — HumanEval is coding only, want to test GSM8K
+- math + reasoning benchmarks — HumanEval is coding only, want GSM8K
-- ablation study — prove the critique step is actually doing something (vs just calling twice)
+- ablation study — prove the critique step is doing something (vs just calling twice)
+- same benchmark on fully local models (no Groq)

 ---